View Document

 (6) Programs and plans are offered in accordance with the approved academic calendar for the delivery location unless the Academic Registrar approves an exception.

-1. Where relevant, RMIT Online and RMIT Training program development staff will initiate consultation with Course and Program Administration when planning changes to program structure or new program developments.
+1. Where relevant, RMIT Online and RMIT University Pathways (RMIT UP) program development staff will initiate consultation with Course and Program Administration when planning changes to program structure or new program developments.

 (8) Program codes are used for the following purposes: